Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Discussion

-At this point it is important to state that, since our observable remained the source number density, another noise property of the data has not been considered explicitly: significant flux uncertainties of individual sources are rare ($>99\%$ of CatWISE2020 sources have observed magnitudes with signal-to-noise ratios greater than 15).
-However, their presence gives rise to effects such as Eddington bias, which was already suspected by~\citetalias{Secrest:2022uvx} to play a role in the ecliptic latitude trend seen in the data.
-While we chose to account for this trend only effectively by allowing for it in our inferences via Eq.~\ref{eq:selection_ecl}, we here consider a brief excursion to gain a bit more insight into the possible influence of flux uncertainties on our results.
+At this point it is important to note that since our observable remains the source number density, there is another noise property of the data which has not been considered explicitly, viz. significant flux uncertainties.
+For individual sources this is rare since $>99\%$ of CatWISE2020 sources have observed magnitudes with signal-to-noise higher than 15.
+However, their presence can give rise to effects such as Eddington bias, which was already suspected by~\citetalias{Secrest:2022uvx} to play a role in the ecliptic latitude trend seen in the data.
+While we chose to account for this trend effectively by allowing for it in our inferences via Eq.~\ref{eq:selection_ecl}, we consider it now in more detail to gain a bit more insight into the possible influence of flux uncertainties on our results.
 Flux uncertainties, and therewith Eddington bias, are expected to decrease with increasing flux cut.
-A flux-cut-dependent variation of the inferred matter dipole might therefore be suspected if these uncertainties are anything to do with the excess dipole.
+A flux-cut-dependent variation of the inferred matter dipole might therefore be suspected if these uncertainties have anything to do with the excess dipole.
 Fig.~\ref{fig:fluxcutvariation} shows the dipole posteriors, marginalised over all other parameters of model (ii) (cf. Table~\ref{tab:models}), using our fiducial Generalised Likelihood.
 With increasing flux cut, all posterior widths increase gradually (due to the concurrently decreasing sample size) and the inferred dipole direction begins to drift slightly towards higher Galactic latitudes $b_{\mathcal{D}}$.
 The inset shows separately that restricting the sample to brighter, more certain sources decreases the ecliptic latitude trend's amplitude $\mathcal{Y}_{\rm ecl}$ as would be expected if it was caused by, e.g., Eddington bias.
-Curiously, also the sample's overdispersion, as described by $b$, is greatly reduced, which might be useful to indicate factors that contribute to the overdispersion of source counts in the first place.
-The dipole amplitude remains stable across all shown cuts.
+Curiously, the sample's overdispersion, as described by $b$, is also greatly reduced, which may be useful to identify factors that contribute to the overdispersion of source counts in the first place.
+The dipole amplitude remains stable across all cuts shown.